-- Rely on existing policy. - Seek to provide additional clarity on the implementation of existing policy to ensure that new buildings have a minimal impact on the openness and character of the Green Belt.
+- Rely on existing policy. - Seek to provide additional clarity on the implementation of existing policy and to ensure that the conversion and the re-use of existing buildings and use of surrounding land has a minimal impact on the openness and character of the Green Belt.